 Even though you’ll save money on interest charges, most balance transfer cards employ a balance transfer fee ranging from 3 to 6% of the balance transferred.
 (The exception is the Chase Slate® which offers “no balance transfer fees” within the first 60 days of opening your account.)
 So, if you’re transferring $10,000 in bills, you’ve immediately added an extra $300-$600 worth of debt to your total balance.
-Of course, this fee may be nominal compared to the 20% interest rate on your other credit card, but it’s still something to keep an eye on.
+This fee may be nominal compared to the 20% interest rate on your other credit card, but it’s still something to keep an eye on.

 Prior to choosing a good balance transfer card, determine if the balance transfer fee is even worth it.
 If you have the money, it might make sense to pay off your card immediately rather than get whacked with an additional fee.
 Regardless, you should know how much the fee is and factor it into your debt payoff plan for the best results.

 Question #5: Have You Committed to Paying Off the Card Before the APR Adjusts?

 Before you’re ready to use a balance transfer credit card, you should commit to paying off the balance before it adjusts.
 If not, you’re playing with fire.
 Don’t use it as an excuse to rack up more debt, and prepare to make payments above the minimum so you can get ahead.
 Use the money you’re saving on interest payments (plus some) to pay the balance off prior to the interest rate adjusting.
 Doing so can help you pay off your debt faster while helping you save on interest payments.